-After looking at an upper bound for the maximum size of a Sidon set, it is natural to ask wether every Sidon set can be extended to a Sidon set of maximum size by adding elements.
+After looking at an upper bound for the maximum size of a Sidon set, it is natural to ask whether every Sidon set can be extended to a Sidon set of maximum size by adding elements.
 Already in dimension 6 this is not true, as we will see later in \propref{prop:max-sidon-charac-small-dim}.

-Therefore, we now concentrate on the question how a Sidon set can be extended by adding elements without loosing the Sidon property.
-We recall the following notation for sets A, B and C: $A\dotcup B = C$ means $A\cup B = C$ and $A\cap B=\emptyset$.
+Therefore, we now concentrate on the question how a Sidon set can be extended by adding elements without losing the Sidon property.
+Before we state the next Proposition from \cite{RRW22}, recall the following notation for sets $A$, $B$ and $C$: $A\dotcup B = C$ means $A\cup B = C$ and $A\cap B=\emptyset$.

-\begin{prop} Let $M$ be a Sidon set in $\binvn{t}$ and $g\in\binvn{t}\setminus M$.
+\begin{prop}[\cite{RRW22}] Let $M$ be a Sidon set in $\binvn{t}$ and $g\in\binvn{t}\setminus M$.
 Then $M\dotcup\set{g}$ is Sidon if and only if $g\in\binvn{t}\setminus\threeSums{M} = \binvn{t}\setminus\big(\threeStarSums{M} \dotcup M\big)$. \end{prop} \begin{proof} Let $M\subseteq \binvn{t}$ be a Sidon set.
 From $g\in\binvn{t}\setminus M$ follows that $M\dotcup\set{g}$ is not Sidon if and only if there exist $m,m_1,m_2\in M$ pairwise distinct such that $g+m=m_1+m_2$ which is equivalent to $g=m+m_1+m_2$.
 Hence $g\in\threeStarSums{M}\subseteq \threeStarSums{M} \dotcup M = \threeSums{M}$. \end{proof}

-Those Sidon sets which can not be extended by adding elements without loosing the Sidon property are of particular interest:
+Those Sidon sets which can not be extended by adding elements without losing the Sidon property are of particular interest:

 \begin{defn} A Sidon set $M\subseteq\binvn{t}$ is called \mathKeyword{maximal} if $M = S$ for every Sidon set $S$ with $M \subseteq S \subseteq \binvn{t}$. \end{defn}

 \propref{prop:sidon-extension} helps us to characterise maximal Sidon sets via their $3${-}star{-}sums and $3${-}sums.